Note: Size related to seat capacity, two-class configuration.

 Source: adapted from IEA/OECD (2009) Transport, Energy and CO2: Moving toward sustainability.
 Paris: International Energy Agency.

-Fuel efficiency is an important component of aircraft operations, so the evolution of jet planes goes on par with the evolution of their fuel efficiency (here measured in megajoules per passenger-km).
+The evolution of jet planes goes on par with the evolution of their fuel efficiency (here measured in megajoules per passenger-km).
 Several factors contributed to the improvements in the energy efficiency of aircraft in recent decades:

 - Improvements in engine fuel per unit of thrust: About 70%.